• Skip to primary navigation

 4. Flattens the balls into circles, with the center thinner than the sides.

-1. Turn the balls on each side for 2 minutes
+1. Turn the balls on each side for 2 minutes until golden brown

-2. Remove them from the frying oil and put on a paper towel to absorb the oil
+2. Remove them from the frying oil and put on a paper towel to absorb the excess oil

-Frying the pizza dough 2
+Frying the pizza balls

-1. Once cooked, lay the pizzas on a tray
+1. Once cooked, lay the pizzas on a tray and push down the centre with a spoon

-2. Season with the tomato sauce
+2. Season each fried dough ball with the tomato sauce

 3. Place a slice of fresh mozzarella on top

-4. and a basil leaf
+4. and a fresh basil leaf

 5. Sprinkled them with fresh Parmesan cheese

-They can be eaten immediately or warmed up before serving.
+6. They can be eaten immediately or warmed up before serving.

 Serving the fried pizza